ObserveX/Kubernetes-cluster-setup/README.md

 kubeadm token create --print-join-command
 ```

-## ONLY ON WORKER nodes
+## ONLY ON WORKER NODES
 ```
 Run the command from the token create output above on all the worker nodes
 ```

-To Verify, Run this command on master node
+## To Verify, Run this command on master node
 ```
 kubectl get nodes
 ```